 What does Copyright Protect?

 Copyright law provides protection for original works of authorship.
-It gives the owner exclusive rights in the work created including to:
+Above all, it gives the owner exclusive rights in the work created including to:

 - reproduce copies,

 - distribute copies,

 When does Copyright Protection Start?

 Unlike many other intellectual property laws, copyright protection starts upon creation.
 In other words, it begins when a work is fixed in a tangible meeting, copyright protection applies.